 Question: We went out on three dates and he seemed really into me, but I think he lost interest because I acted shy and awkward around him.
 The last time we went out, he made some remark about sometimes letting my hair down and live a little.
 The next day we spoke on the phone briefly and since then it’s been two weeks and I’ve not heard from him.

 I’ve had my share of men most of whom I was not interested in.
 This guy is different and I really enjoyed every moment we spent together.
 It frustrates me so much that I failed to show him the fun-loving side of me.
-All my female friends say I should leave him alone because if he really was into me, he’d pursue me like all men do.
-My male friends on the other hand say, I should reach out to him and see where it goes.
+All my female friends say I should leave him alone but my male friends on the other hand say I should reach out to him and see where it goes.
 I do not want to be too forceful or give him the impression I’m chasing him.
 I guess I am just old fashioned.
 He initiated all the calls and arranged all the dates.
 What do you think, should I reach out to him and see where it goes or should I just let this go?